tldr-pages/tldr/pages/common/openttd.md

 # openttd

-> Open source clone of the Microprose game “Transport Tycoon Deluxe".
+> Open source clone of the Microprose game "Transport Tycoon Deluxe".
 > More information: <https://www.openttd.org>.

 - Load new/save game at start: